 - Person-centered thinking.
 One of the most important tools that we give families is the value of presenting their child in a strength-based way within a deficit-based system.

-- you have a child experiencing developmental disability who will be starting kindergarten in 2020
+- you have a child experiencing developmental disability who will be starting kindergarten the following school year

 - you live in the Portland Metro area or Southwest Washington

 - you will attend every monthly training session

-- you will attend the All Born (In) Cross-Disability Best Practices Inclusion Conference in April 2020
+- you will attend the All Born (In) Cross-Disability Best Practices Educational Inclusion Conference

 - you can fully participate in cohort activities, research, and homework